-If you have the budget to do it in luxury, Journeyou provides a glamping experience, which includes proper beds and champagne.
-Prices for the 4-day luxury Inca Trail start from $2,952 per person.
+If you have the budget to do it, there are many companies offering glamping experiences, which includes proper beds and champagne!
+Prices for these sorts of treks start from around $2,000-3,000 per person.
 This includes gourmet food, relaxing massages by professional masseuses and sleeping in super comfortable cots.

 For more inspiration:

 - Read why we think you shouldn't trek the Inca Trail in January

 - Learn more about Peru with our 10 interesting facts about Peru you didn't know

 - Discover the most famous and delicious Peruvian foods

 - Try our recipe for Peruvian ceviche

 - As well as our favourite Peruvian drink, the Pisco Sour